 Photo and styling by IJfke Ridgley; Makeup by Mariah Melanie

 The Merwin Conservancy nurtures literature and nature.

 The sweet scent of budding blue ginger hangs in the air underneath a cathedral of glorious palm trees, vibrant tropical flora and sprawling vines.
 “We are entering a kind of poetry,” says Sara Tekula, director of programs for The Merwin Conservancy on the north shore of Maui.
 This 19 acres of stunning landscape, once rendered a wasteland after years of misuse and neglect, was painstakingly transformed over 40 years of planting one tree at a time by W. S. Merwin, the 17th U.S. poet laureate and Haiku resident who passed away in March, leaving behind a lush legacy both in the realms of literature and his own slice of paradise.
 The garden—a sanctuary to more than 2,700 palm trees and more than 400 species—served, along with the island of Maui, as a muse to Merwin’s more recent body of work: The Green Room, a speaker series on arts and ecology.
-In December, the Conservancy will welcome former U.S. poet laureate Robert Hass and Forrest Gander, who won this year’s Pulitzer Prize for poetry; while Joy Harjo, the current U.S. poet laureate, will be the honored guest to launch the series this fall.
+In December, the Conservancy will welcome former U.S. poet laureate Robert Hass and Forrest Gander, who won this year’s Pulitzer Prize for poetry; while Joy Harjo, the current U.S. poet laureate, will be the honored guest in January 2020.